Vibeslop

 HHook Model

 Build the infrastructure that makes the entire hook cycle work.
-For Action: optimize the critical path for minimum latency, prefetch the likely next step, eliminate unnecessary confirmation dialogs.
-For Variable Reward: build the systems that generate variability (recommendation engines, social feeds, personalization).
-For Investment: build the data layer that stores user contributions and ensure each investment visibly improves the next session.
+For Action: optimize the critical path for minimum latency, prefetch the likely next step.
+For Variable Reward: build the systems that generate variability (recommendations, social feeds, personalization).
+For Investment: build the data layer that stores user contributions — each investment must visibly improve the next session.

 • Optimize the critical path: the one action users do most should be fastest